New England Luthiers

 "American Lutherie reaches over 3,500 Guild members, as well as numerous other luthiers and aficionados in the field.
 Unlike other periodicals, back issues of American Lutherie are kept as reference material and referred to again and again over the years" (Guild of American Luthiers).

-The next joint NHGL/NEL meeting is Sunday, November 16th at noon at Mike Mahar's shop in Amherst.
+The next joint NHGL/NEL meeting is Sunday, January 18th at noon at Terry Moore's great shop in Wilmont NH.